Wizardry and Wild Romance: A Study of Epic Fantasy

 Wizardry and Wild Romance: A Study of Epic Fantasy is a book by Michael Moorcock published in 1987.

 Plot summary

-Wizardry and Wild Romance: A Study of Epic Fantasy is a book in which Moorcock gives his views on fantasy.
+Wizardry and Wild Romance: A Study of Epic Fantasy is a book in which Moorcock discusses his viewpoint regarding fantasy.

 Reception

 Dave Langford reviewed Wizardry and Wild Romance: A Study of Epic Fantasy for White Dwarf #95, and stated that "Moorcock's chief touchstone is style, for which he has a fine ear: good verbal effects can win his seal of approval for books which overall I reckon aren't so wonderful, while Moorcock has no time for authors who write flatly, even if (like Tolkien) they can achieve a notable cumulative impact."